amitsaha/amitsaha.github.io/content/pages/about.rst

-My name is Amit, I am a Software Engineer and Author (most recently of `Doing Math with Python <https://doingmathwithpython.github.io>`__), currently living in Sydney, Australia.
-Besides my books, I  have written and continue to write as I get a chance for various technical magazines.
+My name is Amit, I am a Software Engineer and Author (most recently of `Doing Math with Python <https://doingmathwithpython.github.io>`__), from Sydney, Australia.
+Besides my books, I  have written and continue to write as I get a chance for various technical magazines and online blogs.
 My articles have appeared in Linux Voice, Linux Journal and Linux Magazine.

 I work as a software engineer at Freelancer.com since July 2015.
 In the past I have worked at Red Hat on the `Beaker Project <http://beaker-project.org/>`__.